lealceldeiro/lealceldeiro.github.io/CONTRIBUTING.md

 To update the nginx instance running on docker, update the file `nginx.conf` file and commit the changes.

-This file will be automatically mounted on the container image creation and nginx will use use at runtime.
+This file will be automatically mounted on the container image creation and nginx will use it at runtime.